tannerjfco/dcfg/README.md

        Replace a string with another in a file.
 Works with regex.

   - config
-       Add or change values in a config file
+       Add or change values in a config file.

+  - template
+      Configure an application in the container.
+Currently provides plugins for Drupal and WordPress.
+      Template provides its own set of attributes, see [Template Task Type](docs/template-task-type.md) for details.

 These actions when defined in the drud.yaml look like this: